 In addition to “Every Day Is a Holiday,” Theresa is working on projects such as “Feed Me a Story,” as well as a film examining the effects of money in politics.
 She is a recipient of the Manhattan Community Arts Fund Grant and was a fellow with Feet in Two Worlds, a project of the Center for New York City Affairs at The New School.
 Theresa received an NEA Arts in Media grant and was an Artist-in-Residence at the Statue of Liberty and Ellis Island National Monuments.
+Theresa works at Local Projects, an experience design studio based in New York.
+She is chairperson of the board of directors of The FilmShop.

 Kristen Nutile, Editor Kristen Nutile is an independent documentary filmmaker and editor based in New York City.
 Kristen has directed and edited nine documentaries, which have shown all over the world, including at the Sundance Film Festival and the Tribeca Film Festival.
 She is the 2006 recipient of the Albert Maysles Award for Excellence in Documentary Filmmaking and has received grants from the Jerome Foundation and NYSCA.
 Kristen collaborated with legendary filmmaker, Albert Maysles, and producer, Tanja Meding, on “Sally Gross – The Pleasure of Stillness,” a documentary about critically acclaimed dancer and choreographer, Sally Gross.
 The film premiered at the Locarno International Film Festival and had its US premiere at the Full Frame Festival in 2008, and was broadcast on PBS.